Shaswat2001/arenaX_tech/README.md

     1. Phase 1: After training just the critic, the **success rate increased from 50% to 61%**.
     2. Phase 2: Joint training with warmup further improved the success rate to an **average of 75%**.

+I created a custom PPO class `CoopPPO` to handle seperate optimizers adn lr schedulers for policy and critic networks (implementation in `src/models` folder).

 #### Future Steps/Potential Solutions

 1. Since the state space for this environment is a 3D matrix, CNN networks can be used in the policy to train both BC/RL.
 Codes for the same are present in `src/networks` folder of this project and have been integrated with the approaches.
 However the results are still not in yet.
-This is has been integrated with just BC for now.
+This is has been integrated with just BC.
 To train the fintuning pipeline, for now only standard policies can be used.
-2. Other algorthms which combine IL and RL together like SoftQ Imitation Learning can be explored (the implementation for which is in `src/models` folder).
+2. Other algorthms which combine IL and RL together like SoftQ Imitation Learning (SQIL) can be explored (the implementation for which is in `src/models` folder).
 I am currently training that algorithm and debugging my code for any potential issues that might hamper training.

 ## 📂 Project Structure
 ```
 ArenaX_Tech/
 │── algorithms/               # Source code for RL and IL classes
+│── config/                   # Config YAML files to setup models
 │── data/                     # Training data & expert demonstrations
 │   │── models/                   # Trained models
 │   │── trajectories/             # Demonstrations for IL